glennjones/microformat-shiv/test/README.md

 ```

-Client-side unit and integration tests
+Client-side interface and standards tests
 --------------------------------------
 The page below run the full [microfomats test suite](https://github.com/microformats/tests) as well as the libraries own unit test for each modules interface.
 The tests are created in [mocha](http://mochajs.org/) and test coverage is provides by blanket.